 - Sarah Dion Brooks

 Sarah Dion Brooks was born and raised in the beautiful state of Oregon.
 Although she moved across the United States multiple times during her first marriage, living in Florida, Texas, and Missouri, Sarah is now back home in Oregon where she performs on a regular basis.
 She loves to spend time with her husband and children.
 She enjoys running, audiobooks, watching the sunrise, and connecting with people on a deeper level.
-When Sarah is not working on music, she runs the Inner Garden Center for the Mind, Body, & Soul (www.theinnergardencenter.com) where she works with individual clients through her coaching program as an NLPMp (Neuro-Linguistic Programming Master Practitioner) Transformational, Healing and Mindfulness Coach.
+When Sarah is not working on music, she runs the Inner Garden Center for the Mind, Body, & Soul (www.theinnergardencenter.com) where she works with individual clients through her coaching program as an NLPMp (Neuro-Linguistic Programming Master Practitioner) and Growth Development Coach.
 She is also an RYT200 Certified Yoga Teacher through BodyAwake Yoga, Dr. Sue Morter and Morter Institute.
 She currently teaches classes in her community.
-Sarah also works as a head Track & Field Coach as well as a head Cross Country Coach for the local school district, where she loves helping the youth learn to have strength, determination and a love for themselves as they compete and learn to do hard things.
+Sarah also works as a head Track & Field Coach as well as a head Cross Country Coach for the local school district, where she loves helping the youth learn to have strength, resilience, determination, and a love for themselves as they compete and learn to do hard things.

 For more details on her life, feel free to visit her blog where she shares the meaning behind some of the songs she has written as well as what drives her to do what she does.